Genuine Temporary Entrant (GTE)

 The applicant’s immigration history |

-The value of the course to the applicant’s future
+The value of the employment to the applicant’s future

 |